Skill Demand Index

 Which roles need Agency Management most:

-Marketing positions drive 100% of demand.
-Skills commonly paired with Agency Management include Analytics & Reporting and Affiliate and Influencer Marketing.
+Marketing positions drive 84% of demand.
+Other and Software Engineering also frequently list Agency Management as a requirement.
+Skills commonly paired with Agency Management include Bachelor's Degree and Digital Marketing.

 Depth Level Distribution